TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-bulkexecutor.md

 <br>This tutorial provides instructions on using the bulk executor .NET library to import and update documents to an Azure Cosmos container.

 [Use bulk executor Java library to perform bulk operations on Azure Cosmos DB data](https://docs.microsoft.com/azure/cosmos-db/bulk-executor-java)
-<br>This tutorial provides instructions on using the Azure Cosmos DB’s bulk executor Java library to import, and update Azure Cosmos DB documents.
+<br>This tutorial provides instructions on using the Azure Cosmos DBs bulk executor Java library to import, and update Azure Cosmos DB documents.